kevinresol/deep_equal/README.md

 ## Advanced Usage

-By default, String, Bool, Int, Float, Date, Int64, Array, objects, class instances, enum values, Class/Enum objects (`Class<T>/Enum<T>`) are recursively compared by value.
+By default, string, bool, Int, float, date, bytes, int64, array, objects, class instances, enum values, class/enum objects (`Class<T>/Enum<T>`) are recursively compared by value.
 In case more advanced comparison is needed, one can implement the `CustomCompare` interface and put it as the expected value.